PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 gate passes with maximum absolute error `0.002297189086675644` and zero process-tree SWAP.

+The indexed-first Swish/plain-unary composite and its raw fallback are now isolated in `pre_unary_reshape_suffix_compat_layout.py`.
+The former 302-line lowerer implementation moved with a function-name-normalized AST identical to the module owner.
+It still builds one `ModelIRGraphIndex` for the indexed Swish dispatch, forwards caller `LayoutState`, accumulates the combined statistic, then runs the unchanged thirteen-operation unary and relaxed Swish fallback to fixed point.
+The sole prune/report boundary and LayoutState removal of pruned tensor names remain in the compatibility owner.
+The lowerer retains one private wrapper at the unchanged production position.

+The focused family now includes complete compatibility-owner/lowerer-wrapper equality for both the indexed Swish path and a plain LEAKY_RELU fallback, while the existing direct fixture retains the raw unary graph contract.
+LINEA keeps combined and indexed counts `1,0,0` with fallback counts `0,0,0`; its two strictly sequential conversions report zero process-tree SWAP and reproduce all five core artifacts byte for byte.
+The indexed immutable plan is unchanged.
+Raw fallback whole-graph scans, relaxed constant mutation, and lack of a shared differential index remain explicit future semantic work.

 The factorized rank-four to rank-five detection-head reshape now has a strict indexed Case B owner in `expanddims_reshape_layout.py`.
 The owner dispatches each indexed Transpose candidate once and accepts only